 If your teeth sustain damage, your dentist may recommend a dental crown to cover and shield your tooth.
-These ceramic caps secure over a vulnerable tooth, offering protection for up to fifteen years with proper maintenance.
+These ceramic caps secure over a vulnerable tooth, offering protection for up to fifteen years with excellent dental care.

 This tool offers a variety of different uses, which is why dentists highly recommend it to their patients.
 Dr. Greg Reece, a dentist in Charlotte, NC, describes four benefits you can experience with restorative treatment from dental crowns.